12 Jan 2023

 It’s that time of the year again when poor air quality, respiratory diseases, and a rise in hospitalisation increases in most parts of Northern India.
 While an air quality tracker report by NCAP put India’s capital Delhi as the most polluted city of 2022, poor air is not just restricted to one country.
 Two days back, most air monitoring stations in Hanoi Vietnam reported an Air Quality Index (AQI) of 201-300.
 Last month, much of Los Angeles was placed under a mandatory no-burn order due to unusually high levels of air pollution.

-So let’s understand what constitutes poor AQI and how one can stay safe during bad air days.
+So let’s understand what is AQI, what constitutes poor AQI and how one can stay safe during bad air days.

 Different countries use different point scales to report air quality.
 For instance, the United States uses a 500-point scale, wherein a rating between 0 and 50 is considered good.
 Rating between 301 to 500 range is deemed hazardous.
 India too follows the 500-point scale.